EmilSepa/selfhosting/README.md

 # selfhosting
-This repository includes all basic services that i selfhost on my local network, like: traefik, pihole, portainer, uptime-kuma.
+This repository includes all basic services that i selfhost on my local network, like: traefik, pihole, and portainer.
-You can expand the basics.
+Feel free to expand.
+If you study the code, you will be able to add more contaainers with https

 ## I wanted: